Cello Recital - Brahms Sonata

 Certainly the piece is interesting in that it covers the whole range of the cello - from the bottom note up to almost as high as you can go.
 It has sweet parts and rowdy parts.
 I think it was the noisy parts that I did not "get".
 However, contrasts are often needed to appreciate things: loud vs soft, low vs high, gentle vs rough, tension vs resolution.
 This one has it all.

+The music grew on me.
 With Ellen's help, I worked up the first movement (first part) of the piece.
 My friend Nathan at church is a very good cellist, and I requested a lesson with him.
-It was very interesting because he had a different set of ears on my playing and I came away with some different new things to work on.
+That was very interesting because he had a different set of ears on my playing and I came away with some different new things to work on.

 During the performance I felt pretty good.
+Certainly at a live performance people can be caught up in the art and don't remember imperfections.
 I felt I ended well and I didn't particularly remember mistakes.
-Afterward, I had more complements than I had had before.
+Afterward, I had more complements than I had remembered having before.
 It was a good event, satisfying.

 Then I edited the recording and realized how very imperfectly I played! :-) I think I still had a good ending.
 But it was a surprise to me how my perception and the facts misaligned.
-A cautionary reminder to be humble!
+So, a cautionary reminder to be humble!

 Audio of the cello-piano duet